aiday-mar/EPFL/Parallel and High Performance Computing/Exercise_Notes.md

   // sets the width of the output to 5 sfilename << "output/out_" << std::setfill('0') << std::setw(5) << step << ".pgm";
-  // the str() probably converts the passed sfilename to a string fout.open(sfilename.str());
+  // the str() probably converts the passed sfilename to a string
+  // Opens the file identified by argument filename, associating it with the stream object,
+  // so that input/output operations are performed on its content.
+Argument mode specifies the opening mode. fout.open(sfilename.str());

   int m = m_grid.m();